josecsotomorales/josecsotomorales/README.md

 ### Hi there!
 I'm Jose 👋
-I am a passionate Software Architect with over a decade of experience shaping the digital landscape.
-My journey in the IT industry has been an exciting exploration of creating elegant solutions that blend technology and innovation seamlessly.

-I enjoy translating complex ideas into user-centric software that functions smoothly.
-With a strong foundation in Software Development, Cloud Computing, Business Intelligence, and Big Data, motivated to turn possibilities into reality.

-Proficient in several programming languages, including Python, Java, and Scala.
-I have navigated the ever-expanding cloud landscape, with hands-on experience across AWS, GCP, and Azure, orchestrating software deployments using Docker, Kubernetes, Terraform, and various CI/CD tools, crafting robust solutions and harnessing the power of the cloud to drive innovation.

-My expertise extends to Data Engineering, collaborating with Cloud Data Platforms like Databricks, Snowflake, Redshift, and BigQuery.
-Skilled in Data Integration tools like Spark, Kafka, Airflow, and dbt, which enable me to weave data into meaningful insights.
+As an accomplished Software Architect with over ten years of experience in technology, I specialize in creating innovative software solutions that improve efficiency and user experience.
+My career is defined by a dedication to excellence, using a strong mix of technical skills and strategic thinking to tackle complex challenges in the industry.
+I am adept at turning complex ideas into scalable, user-friendly applications, focusing on cloud computing, business intelligence, and big data analytics.

+I possess a broad skill set, including proficiency in programming languages (Python, Java, Scala) and extensive experience with cloud computing platforms (AWS, GCP, Azure).
+My expertise also covers containerization and orchestration (Docker, Kubernetes), infrastructure as code (Terraform), and continuous integration/continuous deployment (CI/CD) processes.
+Additionally, I am skilled in data engineering, utilizing platforms such as Databricks, Snowflake, Redshift, and BigQuery, along with tools like Spark, Kafka, Airflow, and dbt to extract valuable insights from data.

-What sets me apart is my relentless pursuit of excellence, keen attention to detail, and ability to foster collaboration among diverse teams.
+I'm known for my constant strive for excellence, attention to detail, and my strength in collaborating effectively with teams from diverse backgrounds.

 ### Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/josecsotomorales) [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/josecsmorales)